blakeblackshear/frigate/docs/README.md

 # Website

-This website is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.
+This website is built using [Docusaurus 3.5](https://docusaurus.io/docs), a modern static website generator.

 For installation and contributing instructions, please follow the [Contributing Docs](https://docs.frigate.video/development/contributing).

+# Development

+1. Run `npm i` to install dependencies
+2. Run `npm run start` to start the website